- Background checks in India are legal but not universally mandatory across all industries and roles.

 Background checks are legal in India:

-They are widely conducted by employers as a standard part of the hiring process.
+Background checks are widely conducted by employers as a standard part of the hiring process.

-- Employers must obtain consent from the individual before conducting background checks and must handle personal data with care and confidentiality.
+Employers must obtain consent from the individual before conducting background checks and must handle personal data with care and confidentiality.

-- Although it's not specified in the law, written consent is recommended for documentation and compliance purposes to ensure adherence to data protection regulations under the Information Technology Act and related privacy frameworks.
+Although it's not specified in the law, written consent is recommended for documentation and compliance purposes to ensure adherence to data protection regulations under the Information Technology Act and related privacy frameworks.

 While background checks are legal and common practice in India, certain types of checks cross legal and ethical boundaries.
 Employers must be aware of these prohibited practices to avoid legal repercussions, fines, and damage to their reputation.

-Prohibited Background Check Practices:
+Prohibited Background Check Practices are:

 1. Collecting biometric data without consent